FIELD SOBRIETY TEST IN DUI CASES CALIFORNIA

 Using Field Sobriety Test To Win DUI Case

-Most prosecutors love DUI field sobriety tests because they almost always put a subject at a disadvantage.
-Most people don’t do well on at least some of the FST and they are always used as evidence of a DUI against drivers by the prosecutors and the courts.
-Los Angeles DUI lawyer can show you how to use DUI field sobriety tests to win DUI cases.
-When you do well on some of the field sobriety tests, the table can turn on the police and you can have a very defensible DUI case.
-For example, Los Angeles DUI Attorney can effectively use a DUI field sobriety test when there is a good performance on at least one FST even when there is a high blood alcohol level from a blood test.
+Most prosecutors love DUI field sobriety tests because FSTs almost show some level of impairment.
+Most people make mistakes on at least some of the FSTs and they are always used as evidence of a DUI against drivers by the prosecutors and the courts.
+Los Angeles DUI lawyers can use DUI field sobriety tests to win Los Angeles DUI cases.
+When a driver does well on some of the field sobriety tests, the DUI case becomes defensible.
+For example, Los Angeles DUI Attorney can win Los Angeles DUI when there is a good performance on at least one field sobriety test even if the blood or breath test shows a high blood alcohol content.

 California Supreme Court in Coffey v.
 Shiomoto decided that DMV can consider a field sobriety test (FST) to contradict an argument that the defendant at the time of driving was below .08% BAC.
 This is not earth-shattering news because Los Angeles DUI prosecutors often use circumstantial evidence of intoxication not only to prove the “impairment” count (CVC 23152(a)) but also the “per se” count (CVC 23152(b)) (see Burg v.
 Municipal Court 35 Cal.
 3d 257).
 Courts of Appeals also allow consideration of circumstantial evidence of impairment to prove blood alcohol level.

-“Evidence regarding the manner in which a defendant drove, preformed field sobriety test, and behaved is admissible and relevant as tending to establish that he did or did not have a .10 BAC while driving” (McKinney v.
+“Evidence regarding how a defendant drove, performed field sobriety test, and behaved is admissible and relevant as tending to establish that he did or did not have a .10 BAC while driving” (McKinney v.
 DMV (1992) 5 Cal.
 App.4th 519 and Jackson v.
 DMV 22 Cal App.
 4th 741; People v.
 Randolph 213 Cal.
 App 3d Supp.
 1, 7).
-However, now, thanks to the case of Coffey Los Angeles DUI attorneys can use DUI field sobriety test to win DUI cases because the Coffey case has a very good language.
+However, now, thanks to the case of Coffey Los Angeles DUI attorneys can use the DUI field sobriety test to win DUI cases because of Coffey holding.

 Before this decision, the DMV hearing officers at a hearing often ruled that expert testimony was insufficient to overcome the statutory “3-hour” presumption.
-This new opinion gives a powerful weapon to DMV defense attorney in Los Angeles and allows rebuttal of the 3 hours presumption.
+This new opinion permits DMV defense attorney in Los Angeles to rebut the 3-hour presumption.
 The presumption is a state law that says that if a driver is tested for alcohol and it shows that he is over 0.08% BAC within 3 hours of driving, he is presumed to be over 0.08% BAC at the time of driving.
 The presumption is a very unfair statutory excuse to convict drivers who can easily be under the legal limit at the time of driving.

 California courts are finally permitting DMV to set aside APS suspensions when evidence shows that the driver was not impaired at the time of driving.
 Now Los Angeles DUI attorneys can use DUI field sobriety tests to win DUI cases more effectively.